Blake and Glenda Eisenbeisz Family

 The farm is solely a family operation.
 Blake and son, Blake Jr., handle all the livestock as well as the day to day work around the place, while Glenda takes care of all the paperwork and recordkeeping, sale time preparations, advertising, and marketing for the bull sale and throughout the year.

 Blake's family has stayed involved in agriculture in some way or another for the most part.
 Brooke married Lyle Heilman who is farming and ranching with his father in the Bowdle area, while Brooke works as CFO for the Bowdle Healthcare Center.
 Their sons are Isaiah, Jeremiah, and Lucah.
-Paige and Seth Hanson currently live in Cooperstown, ND where she is a paralegal, and a court reporter.
+Paige and Seth Hanson currently live in Cooperstown, ND where she is a paralegal.
 Seth is a self-employed contractor.
-They have a daughter, Luella.
-Blake Jr. attended South Dakota State University, where he pursued a bachelors degree in Animal Science and was a member of the SDSU Livestock Judging Team.
+They have a daughter, Luella, and a son, Bryson.
+Blake Jr. attended South Dakota State University, where he pursued a Bachelors degree in Animal Science and was a member of the SDSU Livestock Judging Team.
 Following his graduation in 2014, he came to work at Hilltop Angus Farm.
 His wife, Jordre, became a part of the family in 2016.
 She works as a registered nurse at the Bowdle Hospital.
 They have a daughter, Miley Grace, and a son, Blake Lane III.
 Allene stayed busy as a 4-H club leader for over 50 years.
 In the past, she was in charge of much of the recordkeeping for the Hilltop operation.
+She now resides in the Bowdle Nursing Home.